 Allied trades to the sector

-Usual types of cover
+Usual types of cover for the construction industry

 We believe the arrangement & placement of the general insurance programme to be the most basic element of what we do, but nevertheless a key cornerstone of any risk programme.